Aeronbroker/Aeron/README.md

 Why you should get it
 ---

-The main features of Aeron are:
+The main features of IoT Broker are:

 * Offering a single point of contact to the user, hiding the complexity of the multi-provider nature of the Internet of Things.